weasyprint: Printing documents using WeasyPrint

 The excerpt type tells Lino which build method you want to use for building your printable document.
 The default build method is weasypdf.

 When we know the build method, we can compute the name of the template to use.
-This name is a combination of sales/VatProductInvoice (the plugin and model name) and default.weasy.html (the default template filename for weasypdf when lino_xl.lib.excerpts.ExcerptType.template is empty).
+This name is a combination of trading/VatProductInvoice (the plugin and model name) and default.weasy.html (the default template filename for weasypdf when lino_xl.lib.excerpts.ExcerptType.template is empty).

-Lino now searches for a file named sales/VatProductInvoice/default.weasy.html.
+Lino now searches for a file named trading/VatProductInvoice/default.weasy.html.
 This file can exist under any config directory.
 If you have a local config directory, this is searched first.
 Otherwise Lino uses a default file from the source code directory.
 More about config directories in Introduction to config directories.

 {%- extends "weasyprint/base.weasy.html" -%}